 Also, it is recommended to make some changes in your diet.
 Your diet should be healthy and balanced and it should provide you with all necessary nutrients.
 Also, some topical creams and gels that contain Tretinon are recommended for the removal of Fordyce spots.
 There are also many laser treatments that will help you get rid of these spots and increase your self-confidence.

 The Treatment of Human Papillomavirus (HPV).
 If you have white bumps that are caused by human papillomavirus, sometimes these spots may disappear without any treatment, but in most cases it is not possible to cure HPV.
-It is shown that HPV vaccines may reduce the risk of vagina cancer, penis cancer and also cervical cancer, but it is not known if HPV vaccines can reduce the risk of oral cancer as well.
+It is shown that HPV vaccines may reduce the risk of cancer, but it is not known if HPV vaccines can reduce the risk of oral cancer as well.

 It is recommended to visit your doctor as soon as possible if you notice any ulcers on your lips that don’t disappear for more than two weeks.
 Also, if bumps on your lips are painful or if they are swelling, then you will need medical help.